Welcome to this travel guide on things to do in Puebla, Mexico.

-Most items you’ll need, you’ll be able to find along your travels in Mexico.
-But, depending on the length of your trip, may want to carry the essentials with you.
+Most items you need, you’ll find along your travels in Mexico.
+But, depending on the length of your trip, may want to carry the essentials.

 Trip planning for Mexico saves money in the long run!
 Money that you could spend on new and exciting experiences during your travels.